2019 Nonprofit Excellence Conference Speaker Bios

 Karen Pershing serves as the executive director of the Metro Drug Coalition in Knoxville, TN.
 Pershing has provided numerous trainings throughout her career on health-related topics.
 Other credentials include Women’s Addiction Services Leadership Institute Class of 2014; Leadership Knoxville Class of 2013; Tennessee Department of Health recognition for work in prescription drug abuse prevention; and a member of the Tennessee Public Health Association, Executive Women’s Association, and UT Chancellor’s Associates program.
 She is a certified prevention specialist II and a 2014 graduate of the UT Consortium for Social Enterprise Effectiveness.
 Pershing was the 2016 recipient of the Partners and Leadership Award from the Tennessee Public Health Association, as well the recipient of the 2017 FBI Community Director’s Leadership Award, representing the Knoxville Field Office.
 She was also a 2018 recipient of the Knox Biz Healthcare Heroes Award for her work in addiction and recovery.
 Other boards she serves on include Harmony Family Center, the Prevention Alliance of Tennessee, and The Sycamore Institute.
 Pershing received her BS in human development and family studies and an MPH from the University of Tennessee.

-Kate Trudell was named the executive director of the Community Coalition Against Human Trafficking in 2014.
-Prior to taking on this role, she was the director of individual giving for the YWCA of Nashville and Middle Tennessee.
+Kate Trudell is the executive director of Harmony Family Center.
+She was executive director of the Community Coalition Against Human Trafficking from 2014 to 2019.
+Prior to taking on these roles, she was the director of individual giving for the YWCA of Nashville and Middle Tennessee.
 Before beginning her second career in the nonprofit sector, Trudell worked as a senior graphic designer in Nashville for nearly six years.
 Kate brings a wealth of knowledge in not only fundraising, donor cultivation, grant management, and event management, but also in cause-based marketing, brand strategy, and social media design.

 Born and raised in South Carolina, Trudell moved to Tennessee after receiving her BA from Furman University.
 She has volunteered with numerous organizations, served as event chair for Restore Ministries’ Celebration of Hope, and was a court-appointed special advocate for children with the CASA organization.
 Trudell is passionate about ensuring every person is valued and respected and she is committed to upholding the dignity and freedom of all people.
 In her spare time, Trudell enjoys being a wife, a mother to her two children, and a master baker.